Last Updated: July 9, 2020 (minor updates)

 The ability to trace your paternal line to a specific location in the British Isles is NOT REQUIRED.

-New members must ALSO give written permission to the project to utilize their anonymized results in project publications and presentations in the join window WHEN THEY CLICK JOIN.
-The specific language to use is described below.
+New members must copy and paste written permission to the project to utilize their anonymized results in project publications and presentations in the join window WHEN THEY CLICK JOIN.
+The specific join text to use includes that permission and is described below.
 See Privacy Concerns if you are worried about personal information on the Internet.

 The administrators have extensive obligations and time commitments outside this project.
 Your willingness to cooperate is therefore VITAL and APPRECIATED.
 THANK YOU !